-Trump tells Mideast leaders of intention to move embassy to Jerusalem: officials
+Trump tells Mideast leaders of plan to move embassy to Jerusalem in break with U.S. policy

 Two U.S. officials said on condition of anonymity that news of the plan to recognize Jerusalem as Israel’s capital had kicked up resistance from the State Department’s Near Eastern Affairs bureau, which deals with the region.

-“Senior (officials) in NEA and a number of ambassadors from the region expressed their deep concern about doing this,” said one official, saying that the concerns focused on “security.”
+“Senior (officials) in NEA and a number of ambassadors from the region expressed their deep concern about doing this,” said one official, saying the concerns focused on “security.”

 The State Department referred questions to the White House.
 The White House did not immediately respond to requests for comment.